Breadcrumb

 The “UNOG_Public_Wifi” Wifi Network is open to all conference participants and does not require a password.
 Access to it is guaranteed in common areas.

-Use of IT equipment inside conference rooms is restricted to technical staff, support staff and conferencing staff.
+Use of UN-owned IT equipment inside conference rooms is restricted to technical staff, support staff and conferencing staff.
 Sometimes, publicly accessible cyber-cafés are made available to conference participants where they can access both computers and printers.

 In case of a medical emergency of a conference participant, the Security Control Center can be contacted at +41 22 917 21 12 or a UN Geneva Security Officer can be informed.
 The emergency number 112 can also be called from a fixed phone.